-The age-long quest for paths of adjustment to life and peace of mind is now aided by scientific methods of social work, and volunteers need to recognize the point at which their ministry ends and the services of professional people starts.
+The age-long quest for paths of adjustment to life and peace of mind is now aided by scientific methods of social work, and volunteers need to be aware of the point at which their ministry ends and the services of professional people start.

 Up until not so many years ago social welfare services were performed entirely by volunteers, but as living became more complex it was necessary to have full-time and well-trained people.
 A new profession, among the most important of modern social movements, came into being as a response to need.
-There are, as indicated by membership in the Canadian Association of Social Workers, more than three thousand professionally qualified social workers in Canada.
 The first School of Social Work in Canada was established at the University of Toronto in 1914, and in 1918 the second was opened at McGill University.
-In mid 1962 there were eight schools.